Rangitaiki

 Rangitaiki is a rural community in the Taupō District and Bay of Plenty Region of New Zealand's North Island, located near the source of Rangitaiki River. runs through it.

-It is an area of "frost flats" at the southern end of the Kaingaroa Plains, in the North Island Volcanic Plateau.
+It is an area of "frost flats" near the southern end of the Kaingaroa Plains, in the North Island Volcanic Plateau.
 European explorer and botanist John Bidwill visited the plain in 1839 and author Katherine Mansfield described the unique landscape in The Woman at the Store.
+The main native plants on the frost flats are monoao (Dracophyllum subulatum) and silver tussock (Poa cita).

 The area experiences temperature similar to Central Otago in the winter months.
-It experiences scrub fires in the summer.
+Scrub fires sometimes occur in summer, including natural fires started by lightning and quickly doused by rain.

-The settlement includes a school and country tavern.
+The settlement includes a country tavern and a school.

 Demographics

 Rangataiki statistical area covers 996.27 km2 and had an estimated population of as of with a population density of people per km^{2}.